CodeYourFuture/Module-JS3/code-reading/readme.md

 ```

 Explain why line 4 and line 6 output different numbers.
+## My answer:
+Line 4 creates a new local variable x inside the function f1, which shadows the outer variable x.
+So, when console.log(x) executes on line 5, it refers to the local x with a value of 2.
+Line 7 refers to the outer variable x, which retains its original value of 1.
 ## Question 2

 Take a look at the following code: